[updated January 2019 with help from Pattie]

 I have yet to make it to NW New Mexico, to the Four Corners area.
 That is on my list.

-In North Central NM is the Carson National Forest, which I have yet to explore.
+In North-Central NM is the Carson National Forest, which I have yet to explore.

 Taos is in this part of the state.
 If you like to ski, I’m told the skiing is nice.
 I found it to be a pleasant town, but I was not overly impressed.
 I also didn’t hear the infamous “Taos Hum” that 2% of the population hears.

 If you are in the area, head NW on US 64 out of Taos. a bit out of town is one of the Overland Outfitters stores.
-It is one of the older ones, and has quite a nice selection of items of leather, sheepskin, and more.
+It is one of the older ones and has quite a nice selection of items of leather, sheepskin, and more.
 Continue NW on US 64 to the ♥ High Bridge, the 7th highest bridge in the US.
 It, and the Rio Grande gorge, sort of “appear” as you drive towards them.
-It is an amazing view into the gorge, but you may want to avoid it if you have a problem with heights (or depths!).
+It is an amazing view of the gorge, but you may want to avoid it if you have a problem with heights (or depths!).

 If you have time, or it is on your route, get on US 285 S to NM 567, then to NM 570 to NM 68 S. I doubt this is a good route in the winter, but in the summer it is scenic and quite pleasant.
 This eventually connects up to US 84 if you are headed to points south.

-Along US 285, south of where it enters the Carson National Forest, is the town of Ojo Caliente.
-On route NM 414 to the west is a well known mineral hot springs & spa resort that I’m told is quite good.
+Along US 285, south of where it enters the Carson National Forest is the town of Ojo Caliente.
+On route NM 414 to the west is a well-known mineral hot springs & spa resort that I’m told is quite good.
 They also have private pools for starry night soaking outdoors.

 Los Alamos, White Rock